 The brake lever free play should measure 10.0-20.0 mm (0.39-0.79 in) as shown.
 Periodically check the brake lever free play and, if necessary, adjust it as follows.

-To increase the brake lever free play, turn the adjusting nut at the brake shoe plate in direction (a).
-To decrease the brake lever free play, turn the adjusting nut in direction (b).
+- Loosen the locknut at the brake lever. - 2.
+To increase the brake lever free play, turn the adjusting bolt in direction (a).
+To decrease the brake lever free play, turn the adjusting bolt in direction (b).